u-boot/u-boot/doc/develop/uefi/uefi.rst

 won't be taken over across the reboot.
 If this is the case, you can skip this feature check with the Kconfig option (CONFIG_EFI_IGNORE_OSINDICATIONS) set.

+Define GUID values of the images that are to be updated through the capsule update feature in the platform file.
+The GUID values are to be defined as part of the fw_images array.
+These GUID values would be used by the Firmware Management Protocol(FMP) to populate the image descriptor array and also displayed as part of the ESRT table.

 Finally, the capsule update can be initiated by rebooting the board.